Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: Related Work

-Environmental changes, such as illumination and viewpoint variations, render VPR a very challenging task.
-As the core problem of VPR is image matching, computing a robust image representation is fundamental for developing reliable localization systems in dynamic environments.
 In recent years, machine learning techniques have become more and more popular in VPR applications.
 CNN-based methods achieve high performance in various environmental conditions \cite{zaffar2019levelling} and under viewpoint variations \cite{zaffar2019state}.
-A pre-trained CNN for a different task can be used off-the-shelf for generating an image descriptor in place of handcrafted local and global image descriptors, such as SIFT \cite{lowe2004distinctive} and Histogram-of-Oriented Gradients (HOG) \cite{freeman1995orientation,dalal2005histograms}.
+A pre-trained CNN for a different task can be used off-the-shelf for generating an image descriptor in place of handcrafted local and global image descriptors.
 For example, the features computed by the convolutional layers of AlexNet \cite{krizhevsky2012imagenet} can be used to match place images.
 How \etal{} \cite{7279659} showed that the features extracted from \textit{conv3} layer of AlexNet are robust to condition variations, while those from \textit{pool5} work well for viewpoint changes.
 Bai \etal{} \cite{bai2018sequence} used those layers' features to improve the matching performance of SeqSLAM \cite{milford2012seqslam} under viewpoint changes.
 AMOSNet and HybridNet \cite{chen2017deep} are variants of AlexNet trained on Specific PlacEs Dataset (SPED) \cite{chen2017deep} in order to compute more specific image representations for VPR.
 PlaceNet \cite{zhou2017places} is based on the same idea, but it uses VGG-16 \cite{Simonyan14c}, which is trained on a large dataset, dubbed Places365, organized in 365 place categories.
+CALC \cite{Merrill2018RSS} is a lightweight CNN proposed for addressing the loop closure detection problem efficiently.
+CALC is trained using an autoencoder to recreate a HOG descriptor from geometrically distorted place images.
 Cross-Region-Bow \cite{chen2017only}, the regional maximum activation of convolutions (R-MAC) \cite{tolias2016rmac}, CAMAL \cite{khaliq2019camal} and Region-VLAD \cite{khaliq2018holistic}, focus on features pooling from a pre-trained network as they consider feature extraction and aggregation as two separated stages.
-On the other hand, NetVLAD \cite{arandjelovic2016netvlad} consists of two stages that are trained end-to-end.
+On the other hand, NetVLAD \cite{arandjelovic2016netvlad} consists of two stages trained end-to-end.
 The first is a VGG-16 network that extracts the features from an image followed by an aggregation layer to combine them in a VLAD-like descriptor \cite{jegou2010aggregating}.